Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

+Reducing complexity it my "zeroeth law of programming".
 My goal on this system, and on every other system, is to reduce complexity.
-It's my "zeroeth law" of programming.

 I use two tools extensively to manage complexity: design patterns and functional data stores.
 In fact, choosing to use these tools did just as much to influence our design goals as talking to our users did.
 Just by picking the right patterns we got surprising wins out of this system.